Robert William Wilcox: Congress

 On July 4, 1898, by passing the Newlands Resolution, the United States officially annexed Hawaii, and Republic President Dole appointed provisional Governor.
 The Hawaiian Organic Act of April 30, 1900, created the office of delegate to Congress for the newly organized Territory of Hawaii.
 Wilcox organized an election campaign for the office.
 Helping transform previously anti-annexation native Hawaiian political clubs into the Hawaiian Independent Party (later called the Home Rule Party of Hawaii), he advocated for "Equal rights for the People."
-Opponents accused him of bigamy since his first marriage in Italy had been annulled only by the Roman Catholic Church.
+Opponents accused him of bigamy since his first marriage in Italy had been annulled only by the Catholic Church.
 The Republican Party of Hawaii nominated wealthy rancher and former cabinet minister Samuel Parker, and the Democratic Party of Hawaii nominated Prince David Kawānanakoa.
 Wilcox easily won the election to the 57th United States Congress.
 He hoped that his seat in the national capital in Washington, D.C. could be used to advocate for native Hawaiians, a community that he feared would be neglected by the American government.
 Asked to contribute a short autobiography for the Congressional Directory, instead of the usual bland list of credentials, he described himself as "an indefatigable and fearless leader for his countrymen."
 He called the current government of the Hawaii Territory "the Dole oligarchy."
 Later versions of his biography removed the editorial remarks.

 However, on his arrival, he quickly found himself an outsider.
 English was his second language, and his populist rhetoric gave him few allies in Congress, which dealt with slow deal-making.
 His service was also clouded by charges that he did not support the US effort in the Philippines during the Philippine–American War.
 Wilcox served in Congress for one term, from November 6, 1900, to March 3, 1903.

 Although he was also endorsed by the Democratic Party in the 1902 election, he was defeated by Prince Jonah Kūhiō Kalanianaʻole of the Republican Party.